marcomancio/apiREST-rfgui/README.md

 # apiREST-rfgui
 Json per simulare le chiamate rest verso un BE

-How to
+# HOW TO:

-Create a repository on GitHub (<your-username>/<your-repo>) Create a db.json file
+  1. Create a repository on GitHub ( < your-username > / < your-repo > ).
+  2. Create a db.json file.
-Visit https://my-json-server.typicode.com/<your-username>/<your-repo> to access your server
+  3. Visit https://my-json-server.typicode.com/ < your-username > / < your-repo > ' to access your server